Stephen Swid

-Biography
+Early life and education

-Born into a Jewish family, Swid was a graduate of Ohio State University.
+Born into a Jewish family in New York in 1940, Swid was a graduate of Ohio State University.

+Career

 He went on to become founder and senior partner of Swid Investors, an investment limited partnership, as well as a general partner of the private management company City Associates, a senior investment officer at Oppenheimer Funds, and a securities analyst of the Dreyfus Fund.

 Swid's first deal was the takeover of General Felt Industries (GFI) in 1974, which he completed with fellow investment banker Marshall Cogan.
 The duo would then merge GFI with Knoll International and use Knoll as a holding company to acquire a series of businesses.
 For twelve years, until July 1986, Swid was co-chairman and co-CEO of Knoll.

 Among Swid and Cogan's most notable acquisitions were the takeover of the Sheller-Globe Corporation and, later, the purchase of the 21 Club.
 Cogan was unsuccessful in his high-profile bids to acquire the Boston Red Sox, Sotheby's and L.F.
 Rothschild in the buyout boom of the 1980s.

 In 1986, Swid purchased CBS Songs, the music publishing unit of CBS, which would later become the beginning of SBK Entertainment World, a leading music publisher and worldwide entertainment services company.
 From November, 1986, until May, 1989, Swid was chairman and chief executive officer of SBK Entertainment World.

 From February 1990 until January 1995, Swid was chairman and chief executive officer of Westview Press, an academic publishing company based in Boulder, Colorado, and from 1989 until 1997 the chairman and chief executive officer of Spin, a music and youth culture magazine.